-- The student will only attend college for a specific meeting arranged by the member of staff in charge of the investigation. - If necessary, statements can be taken over the phone or received by e mail. - The student must not seek to contact anyone else involved in the investigation. - •Wherever possible, suspended students should be offered online learning materials to support them to continue their education and they are expected to engage with this
+- The student will only attend college for a specific meeting arranged by the member of staff in charge of the investigation. - If necessary, statements can be taken over the phone or received by e mail. - The student must not seek to contact anyone else involved in the investigation. - •Wherever possible, suspended students should be offered online learning materials and support required to support them to continue their education and they are expected to engage with this

 All suspensions must be communicated to the student and parents/carers by phone call and must be confirmed in writing within 2 days of the suspension if it is likely to be longer than the 'cooling off period'.
-All factual information and actions taken relating to the suspension should be recorded on ProMonitor for the attention of all relevant staff.
+All factual information and actions taken relating to the suspension should be recorded on ProMonitor (and CPOMS if relevant) for the attention of all relevant staff.

-Suspension due to police investigation into criminal or high-risk behaviours
+Suspension due to high-risk behaviours or police investigation into criminal activity

 Students may be suspended without prejudice if they are being investigated by the police for a crime that is judged to have a potential harmful impact.
 A suspension may also be applied if the college becomes aware of behaviour that opposes our values or brings the college into disrepute.
-Examples of such high-risk crimes/behaviours would include any safeguarding matters involving abuse orcriminal behaviour targeting children or vulnerable adults, sexual assaults and rape, crimes that are relevant to the programme of study (e.g. IT based fraud or misuse by an ICT student), crimes of violence, hate crimes.
+Examples of such high-risk crimes/behaviours would include any safeguarding matters involving abuse or criminal behaviour targeting children or vulnerable adults, sexual assaults and rape, crimes that are relevant to the programme of study (e.g. IT based fraud or misuse by an ICT student), crimes of violence, hate crimes.
 This list is not intended to be exhaustive and the decision should be taken after assessing the potential risk to those in the college environment and to the student in question.
-The decision to suspend must be taken in consultation with the DSL or DDSL.
+The decision to suspend must be taken in consultation with athe DSL or DDSL.